DNC battling class-action suit alleging Sanders was robbed in 2016

 Although the individuals participated in party-building activities, such as voter registration, soliciting volunteers and knocking on doors, the national party argues they were not officially DNC staff.

 Justin Swidler, the lawyer behind the suit, told Fox News, “We believe in fair pay for fair work.
 The lawsuit seeks only that.
-We believe these ideal are consistent with the platform of the DNC.”
+We believe these ideals are consistent with the platform of the DNC.”

 According to individuals familiar with the case, the DNC filed another motion to dismiss this week, but neither side anticipates a prompt resolution of the case given the court’s full docket.